Exhibits Officials

 Superintendent Operations

-As you may have guessed, Superintendents are most active during the Fair Season.
+As you may have guessed, Superintendents are most active during the Fair Season in May through July.
 This is when we start organizing meetings, push for outreach, and help each other look for judges.

 With a successful fair under their belt, Superintendents meet again in the fall to discuss what went well, what needs to change, and what we can do next year to get even more people excited about their craft.